techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 The second way is to combine these basic elements to form more complex shapes.
 For example, you could use a `rect` with equals sides (this would be a square) and two lines to form the shape of a  house.
 However, this approach is still limited.

 The third and more flexible way is to use [`path` elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).
 This kind of element allows developers to create fairly complex shapes.
-It does that by accepting a set of commands that instructs the browser how to draw a shape.
+It does that by accepting a set of commands that instruct the browser how to draw a shape.
 For example, to draw an "L", you could create a `path` element that contains three commands:

 1. `M 20 20`: this command instructs the browser to move its "pen" to the X and Y coordinates defined after `M` (i.e. `20, 20`);
-2. `V 80`: this command instructs the browser to draw a line from the previous point to the position `80` in the Y axis;
+2. `V 80`: this command instructs the browser to draw a line from the previous point to the position `80` in the Y-axis;
-3. `H 50`: this command instructs the browser to draw a line from the previous point to the position `50` in the X axis;
+3. `H 50`: this command instructs the browser to draw a line from the previous point to the position `50` in the X-axis;

 {% highlight html %}
 {% raw %}